Fiat Chrysler India Employee Reviews, Feedback, Testimonials

 Average Working Hours

-Average working hours for office roles will be around 9–10 hours including breaks, slightly higher during busy periods.
-Shop-floor and testing roles will follow shift patterns, which may include early starts, late finishes, or weekend shifts during launches.
-Expect occasional overtime tied to deadlines.
+Office roles average 9–10 hours a day, more during busy periods.
+Shop-floor and testing roles follow shift patterns that can include early starts, late finishes, or weekend shifts around launches.
+Overtime tied to deadlines is normal rather than exceptional.

 Attrition Rate & Layoff History